What is a colonoscopy?

-A colonoscopy is when a flexible tube is inserted into the anus to view the inside of the large bowel (the colon).
-This tube transmits film to a screen where signs of any medical condition can be seen.
+A colonoscopy is a procedure during which a flexible tube, known as a colonoscope, is inserted into the anus and through the rectum so it can view the inside of the large bowel (the colon).
+This tube transmits images to a screen where signs of a medical condition can be seen.

-The colonoscope is a long tube about half the thickness of an electrical cord.
-It has a camera lens and light so that the bowel can be viewed in detail.
+The colonoscope is about half the thickness of an electrical cord.
+It has a camera and light so that the bowel can be viewed in detail.

-It is flexible and can be turned around corners so it can travel along the length of the large bowel.
+It is flexible and can be turned around curves, allowing it to travel through the length of the colon.

 People usually have a colonoscopy: